lfca-ngo/tfca-next/README.md

 For PR titles we use a `:` as delimiter:

 ```
-feat: added some new features
+feat: added some new feature
 ```